Live Conference & Online 8 & 9 September 2026

 Why The Chair Matters

-Many of our events are curated or co-chaired by Strategy Engineering Research Group chairs who have been directly involved in the industry research, stakeholder discussions and agenda development process from the outset.
+Most of our events are curated or co-chaired by Strategy Engineering Research Group chairs who have been directly involved in the industry research, stakeholder discussions and agenda development process from the outset.

 That means they understand why sessions exist.